 B.U.I.L.D.: Beyond yoUrself in Language Development

-Our aim is to provide a starting point for those who want to study other languages, but never had the chance to do it.
-For students we provide a highly informal, but effective language learning environment.
+Our aim is to provide a starting point for those who want to study other languages but have never had the chance to.
+For students, we provide a highly informal but effective language learning environment.
 For future teachers we provide an opportunity to put all of the theory they have been learning into practice and gain valuable professional experience while honing their teaching skills in a relaxed, nonthreatening environment.
 Teachers will plan lessons, gather materials, collaborate with fellow teachers, and gain valuable feedback from real-life learners.
-They will do all this and more with one goal in mind: to provide students with what they need in their language learning while promoting effective cross–cultural communication.
+They will do all this and more with one goal in mind: to provide students with what they need in their language learning while promoting effective cross-cultural communication.

 This club shall give students who are interested in the German language and culture the opportunity to get together with Germans and German speakers at the Institute.